HayatMazhar/HayatMazhar/readme.md

 Full Stack Engineer
 -------------------

 Who Am I?
 I am 31 years old, and I hated when I decided to learn to code.
 I had only planned to stay in that job for six months while I looked for something better.
 And unfortunately, that six months turned into ten years.
-Time flies, and now I am loving it. :) I'm a highly motivated self-starter and problem-solver Full Stack Software Engineer with over nine years of experience in software design, development & testing.
+Time flies, and now I am loving it. :)

+I'm a self-starter and problem-solver Full Stack Software Engineer with over 10 years of experience in software design and development.
 I have a focused & result-driven approach to solving complex problems and a desire to create innovative solutions.
 My interests include Software Design & Architecture.

 * 🌍  I'm based in United Arab Emirates
 * ✉️  You can contact me at [mazhar1783@outlook.com](mailto:mazhar1783@outlook.com)